 Quality Concerns and What CL Tested for:

-Neither the U.S. Food and Drug Administration (FDA), nor any other federal or state agency, routinely tests powders with greens/whole foods for quality prior to sale.
-A quality concern specific to these products is potential contamination with heavy metals (arsenic, cadmium, lead and mercury), microbes, and toxic pesticides obtained from their growing environments.
+Neither the U.S. Food and Drug Administration (FDA), nor any other federal or state agency, routinely tests powders with greens/whole food for quality prior to sale.
+A quality concern specific to these products is potential contamination with heavy metals (arsenic, cadmium, lead and mercury in products containing spirulina and kelp), microbes, and toxic pesticides obtained from their growing environments.
 Even if ingested at low levels, these contaminants can accumulate and cause damage over time.
 Arsenic, for example, is a carcinogen and can damage organs.
 Cadmium can cause kidney damage.
 Lead, which accumulates in bones, can cause a variety of symptoms including abdominal pain, impaired mental functioning, high blood pressure and anemia.
 Mercury has toxic effects involving primarily the kidney and central nervous system.
 (See Concerns and Cautions for information about ingredients from algae.)
 Microorganisms can cause disease, particularly of the gastrointestinal tract.

 To see if products were contaminated, and as part of its mission to independently evaluate products that affect health, wellness, and nutrition, ConsumerLab.com purchased a variety of these products (see How Products were Selected).
-Each product was analyzed for levels of arsenic, cadmium, lead, and mercury, as well as pesticides, and microbes.
+Each product was analyzed for levels of arsenic, cadmium, lead, and mercury (in products containing spirulina and kelp), as well as pesticides, and microbes.
 Results were compared to established standards for contamination (see Testing Methods and Passing Score).
-Any product in tablet form was also tested for its ability to disintegrate properly in water.
+Also, any product that claimed to be "gluten free" was tested for gluten.
 Due to the wide range of ingredients in these products, ConsumerLab.com did not test for the accuracy of ingredient listings as it does in other Product Reviews which focus on specific ingredients.